Cloudera Manager Installation and Setup

 - Streams Messaging Manager

-- Start Cloudera Manager Server and Cloudera Manager agents on all hosts.
-For more information, see Cloudera Manager Agents .
+- Start Cloudera Manager Server and Cloudera Manager agent on all hosts.
+For more information, see Cloudera Manager Agent and Cloudera Manager Server.

 Install Cloudera Manager User licence.
 For more information, see Installation Wizard.
 (Upload the